rinleit/Vicleaners/README.md

 # Vicleaners: Cleaners for Vietnamese
 * Description: Vietnamese Text Normalizer
 * Author: Rin Le <rinle.it@gmail.com>
-* This is a module for Vietnamese for TTS synthesis.
+* This is a module for Vietnamese TTS synthesis.

 # Install required
 ```